First, a full medical history of your lower extremities is conducted by a Certified Pedorthist.

 Next, we examine both the range of motion & the anatomical features of your foot in order to assess for any biomechanical variances that may be contributing to your condition or concerns.

 Finally, a gait (walking) analysis is observed to gather a general understanding of your lower limb function during activity.
-If custom orthotics are deemed necessary, we will then perform a foot casting using either a Precision 3D Digital Scan or the Plaster of Paris Technique.
+If custom orthotics are deemed necessary, we will then perform a foot casting using either a 3D Volumetric Scan or the Plaster of Paris Technique.

 Post-completion of your biomechanical assessment & gait analysis will focus on the formulation of a treatment plan that aligns with both your treatment goals & overall well-being.